 The Marshall Scholarship was established by the British government in 1953 as an expression of gratitude to the United States for economic aid under the Marshall Plan after World War II.
-It is awarded annually to up to 40 U.S. citizens for study at any of Britain’s universities.
+It is awarded annually to up to 50 U.S. citizens for study at any university in the United Kingdom.
 The selectors look for candidates of high ability and wide interests who plan to take up careers in higher education, commerce, industry, the arts and professions, and public life.
 Students may apply for either 1-year or 2-year Marshall Scholarships.

 All applicants must meet the following eligibility requirements: